etbolt/FuckinTragic/README.md

 Cybersecurity tools must be used responsibly.
 Any information shared on this website is intended only for legal, authorized, and educational use.

-You should only use Metasploit-related tools in environments where you have clear permission, such as:
+You should only use this tool in environments where you have clear permission, such as:

 - Your own systems
 - Personal lab environments